Oliver Stanley: Last years

 Oliver Stanley inspects the Bermuda Volunteer Rifle Corps at the Imperial Fortress of Bermuda, 30th December, 1944.

 After the Conservatives' massive defeat in the 1945 general election Stanley was prominent amongst those rebuilding the party, and he came to be regarded as one of the most important Conservative MPs.
 He was a governor of The Peckham Experiment in 1949.
 Along with Churchill and Anthony Eden, Stanley was seen as one of the Conservative Party's leaders in 1950.
 He succeeded his father as Chancellor of the University of Liverpool.
 By this time, however, his health was in decline; and he died on 10 December 1950 at his home in Sulhamstead.

 Stanley had been Chairman of the Conservative Finance Committee.
 Had he lived longer, he might well have been appointed Chancellor of the Exchequer when the Conservatives formed a government the following year.
 Rab Butler was appointed instead.
 Butler later wrote in his 1971 memoirs that Oliver Stanley was "the acutest brain on the Conservative front bench, the keenest lance I have ever known in politics, and a flowing pen which could [write] several pages of immaculate foolscap in the same time that lesser men would take to wrote a decent paragraph".
 However, Butler’s view was that he probably would not have been a great Prime Minister or even Chancellor of the Exchequer, as he was too indecisive, but that he was great in opposition.

 Historian Sir Charles Petrie went further, and argued in his 1972 memoirs (A Historian Looks At His World) that "the greatest blow the Conservative Party has sustained since the late war was the premature death of Oliver Stanley.
 He was one of the most gifted men of the century, and would have made a very great Prime Minister. ...
 He was as brilliant a conversationalist as a public speaker."

+Stanley Field Airport, Belize 10 Cents British Honduras Queen Elizabeth stamps.

+Its believed Stanley Field Airport, Belize was named in honour of Stanley as Secretary of State for the Colonies and is commemorated of British Honduras Queen Elizabeth II stamps.